SoftwareAG/webmethods-api-control-plane/deployment/agent/webmethods-api-gateway/README.md

-# Connecting API Gateway to API control plane
+# Connecting API Gateway to API Control plane

 > **Note:** To configure webMethods API Gateway to connect to API Control Plane, API Gateway must be in version **10.15.0.8 or higher**.